Onboarding - Benefits Enrollment

 Loyola provides basic life insurance to you equal to 1.5 times your annual salary, up to $500,000.
 You can choose to purchase supplemental life insurance and/or AD&D coverage for you and your dependent(s).
 In case of the unexpected, Loyola also offers additional accident and critical insurance coverage.

-- Learn more about this great benefit, including requirements and covered courses per academic term here.
+- Learn more about this great benefit, including requirements and covered courses per academic term, on the Tuition Benefit page.

 - Text messages to cell phones